 Through us, you can finally find good-looking goggles, as well as fitting over any existing glasses shape.
 To show you how attractive these goggles are, take a look at the Model RK2 with an elastic headband for a perfectly comfortable fit.
 At the same time, you get a large lens pocket so you get a maximal viewing area without obstructions.

 It’s important to note the lead equivalency with these goggle lenses.
 The thickness level of the lenses is essential to properly shield them from radiation exposure.
 The RK2 and our Model 55 have .75mm lead equivalency for maximum shielding.

 Magnetic resonance imaging is widely used in radiology and gives little radiation exposure to patients.
 For your radiologists, it’s a potentially different story in the interventional radiology field.

 You’ll want to find safety glasses keeping your radiologists comfortable throughout the day since MRI’s can take considerable time, depending on the imaging needed.

-Plastic and metal frames are available that help make safety glasses feel lightweight rather than like a heavy weight on one’s face.
+Plastic and metal frames are available that help makes safety glasses feel lightweight rather than like a heavyweight on one’s face.
 Our plastic frames once again come in various styles and colors, including having rubberized soft grip temple bars to make them enjoyable to wear.

 Wearing Prescription Safety Glasses